lyndskg/eli5-chrome/README.md

 > **Internet Access:** The extension requires an internet connection to fetch data from the Reddit API, perform data scraping, and access other online sources for pseudo-r/ELI5 generation.
-> **Chrome Web Browser:** ELI5 Explorer is a Google Chrome extension, and users must have the Chrome browser installed to use it.
+> **Chrome Web Browser:** `eli5-chrome` is a Google Chrome extension, and users must have the Chrome browser installed to use it.
-> **Chrome Extension Installation:** Users need permissions to install and enable the extension on their Chrome browsers to utilize the ELI5 Explorer functionality.
+> **Chrome Extension Installation:** Users need permissions to install and enable the extension on their Chrome browsers to utilize `eli5-chrome`'s functionality.
 > **Local Storage Access:** The extension requires permission to access Chrome's local storage to store user preferences and cache frequently accessed terms for improved performance.

 > Put